Key Points

+How do you convert DPMO to Sigma Level?
 There are several metrics you can use to measure how well your process is performing.
-Let’s look at three of them and discuss how they are calculated and related.
-The three are DPMO, Sigma Level and Cpk.
+Let’s look at three of them and discuss how to calculate them and how they relate.
+The three are DPMO, Sigma Level, and Cpk.

 Convert DPMO/Sigma to Cpk